Common Mental Health Disorders in Adolescents

 Teen Depression

-Teen depression is a serious mental health problem affecting teenagers.
+Teen depression is a serious mental health problem affecting teens.
 It is characterized by persistent feelings of sadness, loss of interest in activities, and emotional, functional, and physical problems.
 It is important to note that teen depression is not a sign of weakness or something that can be overcome with willpower alone.
 It requires long-term treatment and support.

 Symptoms of teen depression may include emotional changes such as irritability, anger, and frequent crying, as well as behavioral changes like withdrawal from usual social activities, changes in eating and sleeping patterns, and tiredness and loss of energy.
 Risk factors that may increase the likelihood of developing or triggering teen depression include family history, issues with family or others, low self-esteem, history of other mental health disorders, and certain personality traits.